rodrigosf672/python-community-bingo-2025/README.md

 In particular, I’d love ideas or contributions that help make this project or future versions/iterations more encouraging and effective in supporting donations to the PSF.

-Thank you for being part of this community, and here’s to another year of learning and building together.
+Thank you for being part of this community, and here’s to another year of learning and building together! :)